Posts

 Image

 Recently, Mormon blogger-apologist Robert Boylan ( aka - ' Scriptural Mormonism ' ) took the opportunity to make some inflammatory remarks regarding Ex-Mormon Evangelical Micah Wilder, who had been part of the Christian musical ministry group geared towards Mormons & Ex-Mormons, known as Adam's Road.
 Last month, Wilder confessed on his website to years of unrepentant sin during his time in the group and is no longer participating in ministry.
 A few brief points: 1.
 As awful as the situation is for all involved, confession of that sin is both biblical & appropriate.
-2. I hope that Micah belongs to a solid church, that practices both membership & church discipline and are actively praying for & walking alongside him through a biblical process of repentance & restoration to the body. ( Please , be in prayer for them! ) 3.
-Whenever circumstances as these for a professing believer in Christ comes to light, it tarnishes His name in the eyes of the unbelie
+2. I hope that Micah belongs to a solid church, that practices both membership & church discipline and are actively praying for & walking alongside him through a biblical process of repentance & restoration to the body. ( Please , be in prayer for them! ) 7/30/24 Update: It seems as though he is not seeking to repent at this time, which is rather worrying.
+3. Whenever circumstances as t

 Refuting Connor Smith & FAIRMormon on alleged False Prophecies in the Bible